Pig (zodiac): Cultural notes

 Some Chinese Muslims will say that they were born in the year of the hai, 亥 (twelfth and final year of the zodiac) to avoid saying the "Pig".
 This is because pigs are haram (forbidden to eat) in Islam and therefore Muslims consider pigs unclean.
+In Muslim-majority Malaysia, businesses avoid illustrations or displays of pigs to avoid attracting controversy, despite no explicit bans from the government.

 Increasing numbers of countries and regions now issue lunar new year stamps.
 For the 2019 Year of the Pig, the USC U.S.-China Institute collected stamps from 56 jurisdictions.